Skip to: FAQ

 • There is no single description of a child sex abuser.
 Child sex abusers are of all ages, nationalities, religions and strata of the population.
 They can be straight or gay, married or single.
 Although the majority is men, there are also female child sex abusers.
 Not only tourists abuse children abroad, but also business travellers, aid workers, volunteers, emigrants, expats, soldiers, diplomats or truck drivers.

 • Sexual exploitation of children occurs all over the world.
-It can occur in both developed and poor countries.
+It can occur in both developed and developing countries.
 However, there are countries where this occurs more visibly than in other countries.
-Factors that influence this include poverty, lack of law enforcement and corruption.
+Countries where it also happens more blatantly and where tourists therefore abuse children more often.
+These are countries where poverty is prevalent, law enforcement is weak, corruption is rife, and which are popular with tourists.

 Deze website is medegefinancierd door de Europese Unie.